watson/npm-dependency-db/README.md

 ### Upgrading from previous versions

-If you are upgrading from versions older than v4, you might want to clear the local cache database located at `~/.npm-dependency-db` and re-import the data by running `npm-dependency-db --update`.
+If you are upgrading from version 4, you should reset the dependency-db database by deleting the `~/.npm-dependency-db/dependency-db` folder and then re-index the data by running `npm-dependency-db --update`.

 ## CLI Usage